-While the terms stress and anxiety are often used interchangeably, and while there’s some overlap in the symptoms, they actually don’t mean the same thing.
-Anxiety disorders affect nearly 5% of the household population, while stress is much more common.
+While the terms stress and anxiety are often used interchangeably, and while there’s some overlap in the symptoms, they actually don’t mean the same thing, says the Canadian Mental Health Association.
+Anxiety disorders affect nearly 5 per cent of the household population, while stress is much more common, according to an Ipsos poll finding.
 And the differences don’t stop there.
 Here’s how to tell one from the other.

 DISCLOSURE: This advice is not intended as a substitute for the advice of a qualified healthcare practitioner.
 Always seek medical advice that is specific to you and your situation.